 Dolphins.
 Don't let their cute appearances and playful antics fool you, they are actually capable of killing sharks.
 Just to put you in the right mindset; You know how they're always smiling?
 They aren't smiling because they're that happy all the time, they're smiling because that's just how their faces look.Sound familiar?
 Not only are dolphins the only other known mammal, aside from humans, that will copulate for pleasure as well as breeding, but they're also the only other known thrill-killer in nature aside from the domestic housecat...

-The orca in particular isn't called killer whale for no reason.
+The orca is the largest species of dolphin, and it isn't called killer whale for no reason.
 Even great white sharks seem to be afraid of them.
 Also remember that the name is backwards.
 They were originally known as "whale killers".
 WHALE KILLERS.
 Their scientific name is Orcinius Orca.
 Orca means a Kind of whale.
 Orcinius means Realm of the dead.
 Their Scientific name is Whale of Hell.
 And HOW they kill whales?
 They torpedo themselves into their stomach.

 Bearded Dragons.
 One of Australia's many lizard species, they're about 9 inches to a foot long, with a stubbly "beard" of soft bristles under their chin.
 Totally harmless, and indeed a popular pet with local lizard-fanciers.
 These things will eat Whistling Spiders — the Australian equivalent of Tarantulas.
 Fangs and all.